allegro/allegro.tech/_posts/2020-04-06-persisting-application-state.md

 * **no additional code in the aggregate** which doesn’t break the aggregate encapsulation but is still needed for state persistence (the less code, the higher the rating)
 * **simplicity of the infrastructure code** responsible for storing the state in data sources (the simpler, the higher the rating)

-I will use a 3-grade scale, where ★★★ indicates the best rate.
+I will use a 3-grade scale, where ★★★ indicates the best rating.
 I will rate the methods in the context of the architecture presented in my [previous post](https://allegro.tech/2019/12/grouping-and-organizing-classes.html).

 ## Methods